rfrazera7/rfr/README.md

 - 📚⚛ I'm a technologist in Product Design (UniFtec), Physics bachelor's (UFRGS) and Master in Astronomy (USP).
 - 📝 I'm familiar with C, Python.
 - 💻 Now I'm also learning HTML | CSS | JavaScript
-- ✨ I have a scientific divulgation Instagram, with my arts/layouts: https://www.instagram.com/astroenigmas
+- ✨ I have a scientific divulgation Instagram, with my illustrations/layouts: https://www.instagram.com/astroenigmas
 - 🌞🌛 I'm a very curious/adventurous person, always trying to learn more and more.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/robertarazera/) or [Email](razeraroberta.rr@gmail.com)

 <br>
 <br>